JustinLove/onelife-client-patches/README.md

 `120 60` - if the server reports 120, show as 60

+## show-bad-biome-objects

+Allows viewing object names when hovering in bad biomes

 ### Patch Development

 I had a [fork](https://github.com/JustinLove/OneLife) of the [git repo](https://github.com/jasonrohrer/OneLife), but felt like the several features could get a bit muddled all in one, and buried behind mainline changes and merges.